cschreib/lxgui/README.md

 * **Fully extensible**.
 Except for the base GUI components (gui::frame), every widget is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
 New widgets can be added easily in your own code without modifying lxgui.
 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available on-line [here](https://cschreib.github.io/lxgui/html/annotated.html) for the C++ API, and [here](https://cschreib.github.io/lxgui/lua/index.html) for the Lua API).
 * **Design with XML and Lua files**.
 The library can use a combination of XML files (for GUI structure) and Lua scripts (for event handling, etc) to construct a fully functional GUI.
 One can also create everything directly C++ if the flexibility of Lua+XML is not required.
 * **Internationalization and localization support**.
 The library supports translatable text with a fully flexible system, allowing correct display of the GUI in multiple languages.
 This is optional: if only one language is required, one can just hard-code strings without worrying about translations.
-At present, only left-to-right languages with roman characters (and their accentuated variants) are supported.
+At present, only left-to-right languages are supported.
 * **A familiar API...**.
 The XML and Lua APIs are directly inspired from World of Warcraft's successful GUI system.
 It is not an exact copy, but most of the important features are there (virtual widgets, inheritance, ...).

 ## Available GUI widgets